era-platform/cene/docs/source/common/macros.rst

 The ``caller-scope``'s ``qualify``: A function that takes an unqualified name and returns a qualified name.
 This is useful for establishing local definition scopes that work by translating the local names to obscure global names.

 ``my-stx-details``: A collection of source location information.
-This is a value user-level code doesn't know how to deconstruct, but it conveys information about this macro invocation, so the macro can attach it to the :ref:`stx` values it creates in order to receive proper attribution for them.
+This is a value user-level code doesn't know how to deconstruct, but it conveys information about this macro invocation, so the macro can attach it to the located s-expressions it creates in order to receive proper attribution for them; see :ref:`stx-from-details-and-layer`.

 ..
   TODO: Figure out what the format of source location information actually is.
 For now, this is sort of just an unspecified area, but at least a language implementation can use this to hold filenames and line numbers in practice.
 An implementation should be able to treat this as a completely empty data structure; it's not needed for any variable scoping purposes.

-``args``: The cons list of (:ref:`stx` ``stx-details s-expr``) values that correspond to the subexpressions at the macro call site.
+``args``: The cons list of located s-expressions that correspond to the subexpressions at the macro call site.

 ``then``: A callable value that takes a compiled expression and returns a monadic effect.
 Invoking this effect causes the compiled expression to be used as the macro result.
 A macro should invoke this effect exactly once.
 The effect doesn't necessarily need to be invoked right away; the macro can use :ref:`later` to invoke more effects in a future tick.